 Sociology 211 - Introduction to Sociology

-Full course for one semester.
+One unit semester course.
 An introduction to sociological perspectives on patterns of human conduct ranging from fleeting encounters in informal gatherings to historical processes of institutional persistence and change.
 Topics of discussion and research include the stratification of life chances, social honor and power in human populations, and the differentiation of these populations by gender, race, age, ethnicity, and other characteristics both achieved and ascribed; the integration of differentiated roles and statuses into systems capable of maintaining their structure beyond the life span of living individuals, and capable as well of revolutionary and evolutionary social change; and the interrelationships of familial, economic, political, educational, and religious institutions in the emerging world system of late modernity.
 Prerequisite: sophomore standing or consent of the instructor.
 In spring 2021, first-year students may register on a space-available basis.
 Lecture-conference and computer lab.

 Not offered 2021–22.